 According to our friend, Ted Wang, "Cotswold" is the marriage of two English words, "wold" meaning gentle hills and "cots" referring to sheep enclosures.
 In medieval England, Cotswold sheep grew the best wool.
 The region prospered with Wool money.
 But with the rise of cotton and the Industrial Revolution, the woolen industry collapsed, and the wealthy Cotswold towns fell on hard times.
 Today, visitors enjoy a harmonious blend of man and nature, a pristine English countryside decorated with time-passed villages.
 The Londoners with new money are buying vacation homes in the Cotswold, bringing new prosperity to the Cotswold.

 Our Cotswold tour visited 3 villages, Bampton, Burford, and Stow-on-the-Wold, and included a very nice lunch in a tavern built in 1402 called "The Lamb Inn", located on Sheep Street in Burford.
 The cost of our tour was £99/pp. The village of Bampton gained its fame after being used as the Downton village in the British TV series "Downton Abbey".
 Bampton's "St. Mary The Virgin" church was the village church where the TV series' Grantham clan gathered for weddings, funerals and baptisms.

 Our flight home on the Virgin Atlantic was very comfortable.
 The flight was less than half full, so we spread out to have empty seats next to each of us.

 The highlights of this trip?
-If we had to choose favorites, they were London and Scottish Highlands.
+If we had to choose our favorites, they were the London and the Scottish Highlands.
 London, because we had 4 days of sunny, blue sky and dry weather, and London certainly had a lot to offer.
 Scottish Highlands, because the scenery was so green and pretty.